komsit37/sublime-q/README.md

 This plugin is for Sublime Text 3.
 For Sublime Text 2, please use https://github.com/komsit37/sublime-q-2

 ### To build numpy
-Included numpy version should work for osx and windows 64bit, but if you need to build numpy
+The included numpy version should work for osx and windows 64bit, but if you need to build numpy:

 1. download python 3.3
 2. download http://sourceforge.net/projects/numpy/files/NumPy/1.8.1/